jcvignoli/lumiere-movies/README.md

 ### Fine tuning:

 1. The files inc/imdb-movie.inc.php, popup.php, imdb_movie.php and imdb_person.php can be edited to match your theme; check also /css/imdb.css if you want to customize default theme.
 2. A (front) page can be created to include all you movies' related messages.
-Have a look there : [personal critics page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").
+Have a look there : [movie review's page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").
 3. If your language is not available, translate the .po file (located in the folder /lang of the plugin) to your language.
 Then [send it to me](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Lumiere Movies home").

 ### Advanced